{Kitchen Staff}

 The Chef

 Sanam Lamborn, aka The Chef, was born in Iran and currently lives in Los Angeles.
-Sanam has always enjoyed cooking and she first practiced her cooking skills in her grandmother’s kitchen, who was indeed her inspiration.
+Sanam’s first exposure to cooking was a in her grandmother’s kitchen, who was indeed her inspiration.
+What started as being a little helper turned into a life long love affair with cooking.

-For many years she enjoyed eating Persian food made by the experts around her refusing to endure the task herself as she thought it was too intimidating of a venture.
+For many years Sanam enjoyed eating Persian food made by the experts around her refusing to endure the task herself, as she thought it was too intimidating of a venture.

 Sanam soon realized that while at times time consuming, she really enjoyed making dishes from her homeland and sharing the results with family and friends.